tarantool/tarantool/changelogs/unreleased/gh-4317-console-add-line-carrying-backslash.md

 ## feature/console

-* Now multiline commands can be used by setting up continuation marker with `\set continuation` command.
+* Now multiline commands can be used by setting continuation marker using the `\set continuation` command.